hendriagustino/MVZ-frontend-test/README.md

 # Reddit Clone - Frontend

-Reddit Clone is basically just a clone of Reddit which the author made in order to learn more knowledge about Front-End stack (specifically is React JS)
+Reddit Clone is basically just a clone of Reddit which the author made in order to learn & gain more knowledge about Front-End stack (specifically is React JS)

 **Reddit Clone** is an app that enable users to :
 - Allow user to submit topics with a max of 255 characters